DARPA-CRITICALMAAS/ta1-geopackage/README.md

 # CriticalMAAS TA1 geopackage library

-This repository contains the schema definitions and a reference Python library for manipulating a GeoPackage-based data transfer format for CriticalMAAS TA1, based on the [TA1 output schemas][ta1_schemas].
+This repository contains schema definitions and a reference Python library for manipulating a GeoPackage-based data transfer format for CriticalMAAS TA1, based on the [TA1 output schemas][ta1_schemas].
 It was